codarrenvelvindron/Smart-Voice-Calculator-Extension/Readme.md

 ## Changelog

-### Smart Voice Calculator extension- Version 0.3.6
+### Smart Voice Calculator - 0.5.6 - 08/08/2017
-* Improved alculations involving more than 2 numbers (Suggested by lorix)
-* Multilingual calculations
-* Interactivity (show calculations as they are spoken)
-* UI Beautify
-* Language override
-* Added confidence level counter
-* Show Browser locale (and default language for user)
-* Name change : Smart Voice Calculator
-* Make interrim results an option
+* Major Bug fixes have been done
+* Added 'power of' to the list of operations

 ### Smart Voice Calculator extension- Version 0.2.6 is born - 28/06/2017
 * Just does the job, calculates any number using voice